 What do you want in your mind?
 Scripture memorization embeds God’s truth into your mind.
 Consequently, we have eternal truths always available to us.

 We can meditate on them; we can reflect on them.
 And as a result, we can continually apply Scripture to all of our life situations.
-Here are seven reasons why Scripture memorization is worth it.
+Here are nine reasons why Scripture memorization is worth it.

 How is Scripture Memorization like an Owner’s Manual for Life?